-VantageScore 3.0 carries several unique features that set it apart from the more traditional FICO score.
-And while not every difference is huge, it does open up a lot of opportunities to consumers who either don’t have an extensive credit history or are trying to put a less-than-perfect financial past behind them.
+VantageScore carries several unique features that set it apart from the more traditional FICO score.
+Not every difference is huge.
+But, it does open up a lot of opportunities to consumers who either don’t have an extensive credit history or are trying to put a less-than-perfect financial past behind them.

-Now that you know how VantageScore 3.0 works, you can work to improve yours as lenders continue to use this model more frequently in the loan and credit approval process.
+Now that you know how VantageScore 3.0 works, you can work to improve yours as lenders continue to use this credit scoring model more frequently in the loan and credit approval process.